-- Children should remain buckled in their seat belts, harnesses, or car seats until the monitor or driver says they may unbuckle. - Harnesses, car seats, and seat belts should always be tight. - Children should be seated in height-weight appropriate child restraint seats.
+- Children should remain buckled in their seat belts, harnesses, or car seats appropriate to their age until the monitor or driver says they may unbuckle. - Children should be seated in height-weight appropriate child restraint seats. - Children who ignore safety instructions may be denied access to the bus.